davidlkl/Captcha-image-solver/README.md

 The code is saved as gen_captcha.py in folder("model").

 ### Model Training
-Keras + Tensorflow-gpu are used for training the model.
+Keras + Tensorflow-gpu are used for training the model.<br>
 The chaptcha image dataset is split into 3 parts (train, validation, testing) in the ratio of 0.68: 0.17: 0.15.

 ##### Model Architecture: